Saving Foundation Flow-Matching Priors for Inverse Problems: Acknowledgments

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-This work was partially supported by NSF ACED 2435911.
-We thank Dr. Ismail Alkhouri for his insightful comments of an early version of this paper.
-The authors acknowledge the Minnesota Supercomputing Institute (MSI) at the University of Minnesota for providing resources that contributed to the research results reported within this paper.
+This work was partially supported by NSF ACED 2435911 and partially by a UMN DSI Faculty Fellowship.
+We thank Dr. Ismail Alkhouri (LANL), the anonymous reviewers, and the area chair for their insightful comments on this paper.
+We acknowledge the Minnesota Supercomputing Institute (MSI) at the University of Minnesota for providing resources that contributed to the research results reported within this paper.